 The CentOS Brand (see Section 2.15 [Directories trunk Identity Models Brands], page 27) is the main visual manifestaion of The CentOS Project.
-The CentOS Project uses The CentOS Brand to connect all its visual manifestions (e.g., GNU/Linux Distributions, Websites, Stationery, etc.) and, this way, provide recognition among other similar projects.
+The CentOS Project uses The CentOS Brand to connect all its visual manifestions (e.g., GNU/Linux Distributions, Websites, Stationery, etc.) and, this way, it provides recognition among other similar projects.

-Both The CentOS Brand and all the visual manifestations that derivate from it are available for you to be able to study and improve them around a good citizen's will inside The CentOS Community environment, but you are not allowed to redistribute them elsewhere, without the given permission of The CentOS Project.
+Both The CentOS Brand and all the visual manifestations that derivate from it are available for you to study and propose improvement around a good citizen's will at The CentOS Community environment, but you are not allowed to redistribute them elsewhere, without the given permission of The CentOS Project.